MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-sharepoint-save-share.md

 > [!NOTE]
 > This is prerelease documentation and some capabilities may not be available in your tenant.

-## Enable viewing Power BI files in OneDrive and SharePoint
+## Enable sharing links to Power BI files in OneDrive and SharePoint

 > [!NOTE]
 > Sharing from Power BI Desktop is **enabled by default** and also required individual users to turn on the preview features in Power BI Desktop.